 In 2016, there were a record 325 million visits to the more than 400 sites throughout the country that the NPS is responsible for maintaining.
 According to its data, visitors spent $16.9 billion in 2015 in local communities—ultimately adding $32 billion to the nation’s economy.
 When roads and other park infrastructure are in disrepair, however, this can lead to fewer visits, hurting nearby communities that depend on park guests for their livelihoods.
 Delaying upkeep can also keep visitors from fully and safely experiencing the national parks and can threaten the integrity of historic places.

-Pew is working to address the deferred maintenance issue and ensure that park resources are protected for generations to come.
-The restore America’s parks initiative collaborates with national partner groups, as well as state and local organizations, to affect change with Congress and the NPS.
-Pew pursues the following goals:
+Pew is working to prevent deferred maintenance from escalating and ensure that park resources are protected for generations to come.
+The initiative to restore America’s parks collaborates with national partner groups, as well as state and local organizations, to effect change with Congress, the administration and the NPS.
+Pew believes policymakers should:

-- Expanded opportunities for public-private collaboration and donations to address park maintenance.
+- Create more opportunities for public-private collaboration and donations to support park maintenance needs.